A Little ADD Lens™ Background

 I’m sure I’m not the first to share the news that ADD/EFD is a continuum disorder.
 So what does that mean, exactly?

-All human beings exhibit varying degrees of difficulty with various elements of living, many in common with those who qualify for an ADD diagnosis, for example.
+All human beings exhibit varying degrees of difficulty with various elements of living, many in common with those who qualify for an ADD diagnosis.

 Somewhere along the continuum from “no ADD” to “lots of ADD” we slap a diagnostic line that refers only to those above it as “having” ADD.